kubernetes-sigs/kind/hack/ci/push-latest-cli/README.md

-This tooling is used for our auomated builds.
+This tooling is used for our automated builds.

 These are meant to be consumed *only* by The Kubernetes Project's CI for testing Kubernetes.